hernantz/blog/content/its-the-competition-stupid.md

    live as gods in our own universe.

+Among the cities this new world has to offer I would choose a libertarian one, which one would you choose?

 ## Conclusion

 There is no absolute standard of justice.
 Justice should be provided in ways